Melissa Scott Kozak

 |Degree||Field of Study||Institution||Graduation|

 |B.S.||Human Development and Family Studies||The University of Texas at Austin||2006|

-I research pedagogy through a Scholarship of Teaching and Learning (SoTL) lens.
+As a Senior Lecturer, I research pedagogy through a Scholarship of Teaching and Learning (SoTL) lens.
 This allows me to implement pedagogical strategies and systematically explore their effectiveness.
 Past research in this area includes peer review on research papers.
 I am actively researching the use of alternative texts in Human Sexuality across the Lifespan (novels) as well and in Family Policy (non-fiction).
-I am interested in also exploring the impact of internships on students and am currently developing an interdisciplinary project , around this topic.
+I am interested in also exploring the impact of internships on students' personal, professional, and civic identities.
 In the past, I explored family and community involvement through school gardens, looking at funds of knowledge and environmental literacy.

 Prior Professional Positions

 |Athens Technical College||Adjunct Instructor||2|

 |Award Name||Awarded By||Year Awarded|

 |Writing Fellow||University of Georgia - Center for Teaching and Learning||2013|

 |Teaching Academy Fellow||University of Georgia - Teaching Academy||2013|

 |Teacher of the Week||Center for Teaching and Learning||2014|